 - LinkedIn Salary.
 This is another tool that you may like.
 Apart from the salary level calculation based on more than 460 million members’ insights, it also offers details such as stock and annual bonuses.

-You can also rely on Google, doing research having in mind that salaries differ depending on the region and local area.
+You can also rely on Google and use various job boards to make your analysis.
+Doing research, have in mind that salaries differ depending on the region and local area.
 Make sure you check multiple sources and determine an average number of what you can reasonably earn.

 When to ask about salary if it’s listed as competitive